Butanol Price | Current and Historical

 Plans Starting at $299 USD /year

 Data Legend.
-The Butanol price chart shows the prices in USA Dollar per metric ton (USD/mt) as follows:
+The chart above shows Butanol price assessments in USA Dollar per metric ton (USD/mt) in 5 locations, as follows:

 Intratec Primary Commodity Prices